jeiang/Lab2_Q1_816027279/README.md

 - priorinherit-sleep: Priority Inheritance with sleep on idle
 - priorinherit-alt-sleep: Priority Inheritance with modified priorities and sleep on idle

+All binaries and output files are available under the assets for each release.

 ## P1
 - /project/sdkconfig